Sunday, March 2, 2008

 -----------------------

-: I'm okay and the luckiest sucker around.
+The Bottom Line: I'm okay and the luckiest sucker around.

 Act 1: A beautiful lat fall day was to be had on Oct 28th, 2007 here in Minneapolis.
 Roughly 50 degrees, a bit breezy and hardly a cloud in the sky.
 Out come the maps and a rough path is chosen.
 Fired up the bike and headed out.
 Down to Prescott, WI.
 Over to County O. Through Red Wing.
 The day was great.
 I was feeling good and was much more comfortable through the corners.
 Boring highway riding from Red Wing to Rochester.
 Along the way encountered mystery spray from a cattle truck; not pleasant.
 An early dinner with mom.
 The sun was starting to get low, and the temperature was going to become more of a factor.
 Considering the sometimes gusty breezes, plus it getting dark, plus it being chilly, I took the back roads instead of Highway 52.
 I could go slower, enjoy the sunset and stop when I got chilly.
 I was purposefully making the safe decisions: slower speeds, less traffic, slowing when I could not have the highbeam blazing.